liaochenlanruo/pgcgap/docs/PGCGAP.md

    - Optimized the drawing and color scheme of the module pCOG.
    - Fixed the parameter "CoreTree" in the module Pan to avoid program termination caused by the ">" in non-sequence lines.

+- V1.0.29
+  - Function added to module OrthoF: Phylogenetic tree can be constructed automatically with the Single Copy Orthologue Sequences called by module OrthoF.
+  - Fixed the "permission denied" error when moving directories on the WSL platform.
 ---

 <center><strong>